 1. Deduct From Capital Gains

-Then, you calculate your capital losses, in the same way, determining both long-term and short-term losses on the same basis.
+You calculate your capital losses in the same way, determining both long-term and short-term losses on the same basis.

 Your capital losses offset same-category capital gains first.
-This means that long-term losses first offset long any term gains and short-term losses first offset short-term gains.
-Once your losses exceed your gain, you can carry that category’s losses over to the other.
+This means that long-term losses first offset any long-term gains, and short-term losses first offset short-term gains.
+Once your losses exceed your gains, you can carry that category’s losses over to the other.

 For example, say you had the following trade profile in a year: